ergoplatform/ergodocs/docs/dev/protocol/scaling.md

 ## State Bloat

+About scaling, the main approach is to avoid bloat without compromising functionality.
+E.g. persistent updateable storage is possible, with updates to be checked by a blockchain contract, but only digest of authenticated data structure (and some additional bytes, less than 40 bytes anyway) are stored in the UTXO set dependless on data set size.
+Storage rent is helping to remove dust from the UTXO set.
+Then light clients: in Ergo you can have full-node guarantees without storing UTXO set, if you do not mine.
+That’s about much improved boostrapping and block validation times.
+With such improvements, it is possible to raise TPS without compromising classic blockchain assumptions and guarantees.

 Ergo utilises "[Storage Rent Fee](https://ergoplatform.org/en/blog/2021-07-09-cryptocurrency-fees-a-solution-to-unreasonable-state-growth/)" to prevent spam and recirculate unused data bytes, known as dust.
 Storage Rent Fee helps clean the network pollution and encourages users to be more active.

+## Block size

+Parameters like block size etc are not set in stone, rather, miners can adjust them.
+So if a miner is experiencing low full block validation time (as hardware is getting better with time, as well as software), he may propose or vote to increase block size.

 ## Resources